kiste1995/Manual_Model_D/docs/source/operate/gui/Navigate Way Points.rst

 Driving by selecting a pre-registered waypoint from the drop-down menu

-For illustrative purposes, the coordinates are given as name1, name2, and name3.
+For illustrative purposes, the coordinates are given as point1, point2.

 --------------------------------------------------------------------------------